 There are 3 areas of Human Resources that can guarantee agility in HR, thus greatly improving the organization

-Making compensation agile should be considered a top priority for HR.
+Making compensation agile can be a great way to build agility in HR.
 Larger retailers frequently use sales contests to reward their employees and there are constant iterations of these competitions to create the optimal results.
 Past studies show that annual bonuses are not effective, as it does not reward the right behaviour.
 Incentives work best when it comes immediately after the right actions.

-Some companies have changed the way they conduct annual apprisals and replaced it with contribution bonuses based on feedback from the ground.
+Some companies have changed the way they conduct annual appraisals and replaced it with contribution bonuses based on feedback from the ground.

 The challenge most companies face when adopting agile for compensation is that legacy payroll systems are unable to cater to the speed and complexity of the incentive changes.That's why we developed Payboy to create a payroll system that scales with operations.